How can I pay for Council services and products?

 It's convenient and on your doorstep with cash payments accepted.
 You can pay your South Tyneside Homes rent payments, Council Tax and business rates by this method.
 Find your nearest facility at the Pay Point Locator website.
 Payment can also be made at Post Offices.

-What support is in place to help me with these changes?
+What support is in place to help me with payments?

 South Tyneside Age UK offers support with technology to elderly people who would like to make payments online, and also a Money Advice (MA) service for people of all ages.